bloominstituteoftechnology/DS-Unit-1-Sprint-3-Data-Storytelling/module1-find-portfolio-ideas/template.md

 ## You

 What do you care about?
+Fertility and demographics

 What do you know about?
 Auto insurance pricing